Big Bend Ranch State Park is an overlooked gem in west Texas.

 Lajitas Golf Resort.
 Located just outside of Big Bend National Park, this 4-star hotel has a golf course, multiple onsite restaurants, and an equestrian center.
 We spent two nights here and really enjoyed our stay.
 The property offers free WiFi.
 It worked great around the main lobby and the Boardwalk area of the resort.
 However, farther out, near Calvary Post, we were not able to get a signal.
 If you think that you will need WiFi during your visit, request a room in the Lajitas Boardwalk area of the resort.

 Terlingua Ranch Lodge.
 If you are looking for a budget place, Terlingua Ranch Lodge gets decent reviews.
-It is located in Terlingua, so it is not far from the entrance into Big Bend National Park and you will have easy access to restaurants, a grocery store, and a gas station.
+It is a 45-minute drive (a portion of which is unpaved) to the center of Terlingua and the west entrance into Big Bend National Park.
+So, plan accordingly if you want to make use of the restaurants, grocery store, and gas station located in the heart of Terlingua.

 More Information about Big Bend